-Name Туре Description [extends] xsd:token See the xsd:token definition in [XSD]. selections VariableExpressionType 01 The number of times a feature with Multiplicity in the referenced package should be deployed.
+Name Туре Description [extends] xsd:token See the xsd:token definition in [XSD].
+Selections ElementValueType 01 The number of times a feature with Multiplicity in the referenced package should be deployed.

-4.12.14.2 ContentSelectionFeatureType Property Usage Notes
+3495 4.12.14.2 ContentSelectionFeatureType Property Usage Notes

-- 3514 See the xsd:token definition in [XSD] for inherited attributes and elements. - selections: The value of selections MUST be, or resolve to, a positive integer that is within the bounds of the minSelections and maxSelections attributes defined in the Multiplicity element of the referenced feature. - 3518 See the VariableExpressionType section for structure and additional usage details [4.6.1].
+See the xsd: token definition in [XSD] for inherited attributes and elements.

+• Selections: The value of Selections MUST be, or resolve to, a positive integer that is within the bounds of the minSelections and maxSelections attributes defined in the Multiplicity element of the referenced feature.